 Helvi is founder member of Finnish Information Security Association which celebrated its 10th anniversary in 2007.
 Helvi is qualified CISA, CISSP & SABSA & was awarded as CISO of the year in Finland 2014.

-Dr. Char Sample is research fellow employed for ICF at the US Army Research Laboratory in Adelphi, Maryland and with the University of Warwick, UK.
+Dr. Char Sample is Chief Scientist Cybersecurity at the Idaho National Laboratory and a research fellow with the University of Warwick, UK.
 Dr. Sample has over 20 years experience in the information security industry.
 Most recently Dr. Sample has been advancing the research into the role of national culture in cyber security events.
 Presently Dr. Sample is continuing research on modeling cyber behaviors by culture, other areas of research are information weaponization and complexity.

-William SchultzPrincipal Security Architect, Vanderbilt University Medical Centre (USA)
+William SchultzAssociate Director, Vanderbilt University Medical Centre (USA)

-Bill Schultz is security architect who has worked in the Information Technology field for over 14 years, with s focus on Enterprise Architecture, Security Architecture, Risk Management & Compliance.
-Bill has built security programs, risk management programs, and developed strategic architectures and technical system architectures.
-Bill has led risk management & security architecture initiatives to build secure systems that comply with Federal, Healthcare, or PCI Standards.
+Bill Schultz is a practicing security architect who has worked in the Information Technology field for over 16 years, with the past 12 focused on Enterprise Architecture, Security Architecture, Risk Management, and Compliance.
+Bill has built security programs, risk management programs, and developed strategic organizational architectures and technical system architectures.
+Bill has led multiple risk management and security architecture initiatives.

 John SherwoodChief Architect, The SABSA Institute (UK)